Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 ### Behavioral Patterns

-In software engineering, **Behavioral** design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+In software engineering, **Behavioral** design patterns are design patterns that identify common communication patterns between objects.

-By doing so, these patterns increase flexibility in carrying out this communication.
+By doing so, these patterns increase flexibility in carrying out such communications.

 __*Source:*__ *wikipedia.org*

 Though there are many more to explore, we will focus on these two key Behavioral patterns in this lesson and the next:

-- Chain of Responsibility
+- **Chain-of-Responsibility (CoR)**
-- Command
+- **Command**

 ### Chain-of-Responsibility